top of page

-Larval dispersal and connectivity - PLD versus Fst
+Larval Dispersal and Connectivity - PLD versus Fst

 Phylogeography and population genetics provide estimates of the degree to which genetic lineages (typically traced through mitochondrial DNA) or alleles are distributed geographically among populations of a species.
 Migration of individuals between populations and subsequent interbreeding with the locals results in gene flow, the movement of genetic information between regions.
 Genetic data can thus be used to infer patterns, scale and directionality of movement and can reveal the signature of historical forces, such as response to sea level fluctuations during Pleistocene ice ages.
 Genetics can also be used to quantify gene flow for species in which dispersal is difficult to observe directly; such is the case for many marine invertebrates and fish, in which most large-scale movement occurs during a planktonic larval stage that is microscopic and long-lived, making direct tracking or tagging impossible.